The Faroes cruel whale and dolphin slaughter

-The pilot whale hunt has origins dating back some 400 years when the meat and blubber provided a valuable source of animal protein in the Faroese diet and whale oil became a significant export as well as being used for cooking and lighting.
+The pilot whale hunt has origins dating back centuries when the meat and blubber provided a valuable source of animal protein in the Faroese diet and whale oil became a significant export as well as being used for cooking and lighting.
 Even the offal and skeleton was utilised for animal feed and fertiliser.
 However, the hunt no longer provides essential protein for the Islanders, who enjoy a high standard of living derived from fisheries exports to Europe and the USA.
 In fact, the Faroese economy is over 90% dependent on fisheries.

-The Faroes have said they want to kill whales commercially and it is no coincidence that Denmark, which also defends the ‘subsistence hunting of endangered whales in its other dependency of Greenland, is backing the resumption of commercial whaling at the International Whaling Commission (IWC).
+Faroese government officials have said they want to kill whales commercially and it is no coincidence that Denmark, which also defends the ‘subsistence hunting of endangered whales in its other dependency of Greenland, is backing the resumption of commercial whaling at the International Whaling Commission (IWC).
 Denmark’s position is held in open defiance of the rest of the European Union which is opposed to the commercial hunting of whales.

 Pilot whales

 Pilot whales are toothed whales around 20-25 feet in length and can weigh up to five tons.
-They are highly vocal, social animals swimming in groups called schools that can number in the hundreds.
+They are highly vocal, social animals swimming in groups called schools or pods, that can number in the hundreds.
 Pilot whales use echolocation to navigate and hunt for squid their principal prey.
 Often, entire schools of pilot whales will beach themselves and eventually die.
 It is not known whether such mass-stranding events are navigational errors by the whales or deliberate acts to help sick or injured group members at risk from drowning.
 Although still considered common pilot whales are at risk from marine pollution, over-fishing of squid and fish-stocks, entanglement in fishnets, and whaling.

 Whale meat and public health

-Campaign Whale objectives
+What Campaign Whale is doing:

-Take Action
+Take Action:

 1) Write to the Faroes’ Prime Minister and the Danish Embassy